santoslab/case-tool-assessment-4/readme.md

 * memory region holding the exchanged data
 * notification indicate the presence of new data

-The easiest of the ports to work with from an seL4 perspective are the data ports.
+The easiest of the ports to work with from an seL4 perspective are the data ports, and we suggest to start the prototyping with these.
 This allows us to focus on prototyping port channels as memory regions without worrying about all the variations of AADL queueing policies for the moment.